Coventry Grace Academy branded 'inadequate' by Ofsted

 A report described the sixth form as "inadequate", teaching as "uninspiring" and said large numbers of pupils were excluded due to poor behaviour.

-Interim principal Colin Boxall said steps to improve had been taken.'Considerable steps'
+Interim principal Colin Boxall said steps to improve had been taken.

 The report, which followed inspections on 29 and 30 January, classed the school as inadequate in four key inspection areas and said standards were "below average".